mjeisenh/two-strike-hitting/README.md

 ### Project Findings

 > Traditional coaching is costing teams runs.
 This modeling reveals that swing length is the least influential predictor of expected contact quality (6.2% feature importance), while bat speed is the single most critical driver of success (22.9% feature importance).
-Hitters who do not shorten up ("Free Swingers") outperform traditional "Committed Shorteners" by a statistically significant 19.7 points in predicted xwOBA.
+Hitters who do not shorten up ("Free Swingers") outperform traditional "Traditional Shorteners" by a statistically significant 19.7 points in predicted xwOBA.
 >
 >